MohitKuSahu/ASSIGNMENTS/README.md

 - Here, we can see total customers available
 - Along with adding new customers

-4. Transactions:
+4.Transactions:
 - Total Transactions executed by
 - Also can Delete all Transactions

-5. Reports:
+5.Reports:
--> Inventory Summary Report:- List of products and quantity available in a table -> Inventory Detailed Report:- List of Transactions associated with each product in a table.
+-Inventory Summary Report:- List of products and quantity available in a table -Inventory Detailed Report:- List of Transactions associated with each product in a table.

 Along with Login and SignUp page...
 You can also refer to the SQL file to know about contents of each table.